zainabdnaya/ft_service_42/README.md

   ## what is Docher ?! :thought_balloon:
  Docker is software that allows users to run lightweight virtual machines.
 You can build Docker "containers" with a Dockerfile.
 A container is a single lightweight virtual machine running an os, with its own memory space and storage.
 It is created on an image, which is a template with preconfigured software.
 A container differs from a virtual machine because it uses the same kernel as the host computer, whereas a virtual machine has its own kernel.
 Containers are faster and lighter.
  ## what is kubernetes ?! :thinking:
-→Kubernetes, also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications.t groups containers that make up an application into logical units for easy management and discovery.
+→Kubernetes, also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications. groups containers that make up an application into logical units for easy management and discovery.
 <br>
 Why we use Kubernetes :
 <br>